-Skincare Secrets of Ancient Indian Queens & Kings
+Skincare Secrets That Made Indian Queens Look Timeless

-👑 1.
-Milk & Saffron Baths of Rani Padmini
+👑 Skincare Secret 1: Milk & Saffron Baths of Rani Padmini

-Saffron (Kesar) was one of the most prized ingredients used by Rajput queens like Rani Padmini for its skin-brightening and anti-aging properties.
+Saffron (Kesar) was one of the most luxurious and effective ingredients used by Rajput queens like Rani Padmini.

 Combined with raw milk, it created a nourishing bath that: